 Carbon emission in construction and ways to reduce it

-With every passing day, air pollution and global warming are becoming bigger demons who challenge the existence of life on earth.
+With every passing day, air pollution and global warming are becoming bigger demons that challenge the existence of life on earth.
 The latest climate summit in Egypt, COP 27, resolved to implement stricter rules against violating anti-pollution measures.
 Surprisingly at the core of the problem lies the biggest irony!
 The bulk of environmental pollution comes as the by-product of economic development.
 Construction, being a symbol of economic development, gets its share of the blame as a major contributor to air pollution.

 A new report from the United Nations puts it into perspective – 37 percent of energy-related carbon dioxide emissions came from the construction sector.
-It further adds ‘the buildings and construction sector, as a major source of greenhouse gas emissions, must urgently be decarbonized through a triple strategy of reducing energy demand, decarbonizing the power supply and addressing building materials carbon footprint.’
+It further adds that ‘the buildings and construction sector, as a major source of greenhouse gas emissions, must urgently be decarbonized through a triple strategy of reducing energy demand, decarbonizing the power supply and addressing building materials carbon footprint.’

 Use ESS and smaller diesel generators for a hybrid energy solution